-Traveling to Jerusalem – must know tips
+Traveling to Jerusalem — 10 tips for first-time travelers

-1) The international airport is in Tel Aviv, not Jerusalem
+1. The international airport is in Tel Aviv, not Jerusalem

-When you leave Ben Gurion International Airport, there’s several options to reach Jerusalem.
+When you leave Ben Gurion International Airport, there are several options to reach Jerusalem.
 These include taxi, minibus and the national bus service.

 It takes around one hour, depending on traffic, to reach the central bus station in Jerusalem.
 The 485 bus leaves every hour, 24 hours a day on Sundays to Thursdays.
 If you arrive on a Friday or Saturday, the bus only runs from 12am to 2pm on Fridays, and to 7pm on Saturdays.

 2. Spring is colder than you might expect

 Bring two jackets—one for the day, and one for the evening.
 Alternatively, keep warm by layering up.
 Jerusalem comes to life at night and it’s better enjoyed when warm.

 4. Jews, Muslims and Christians live together

-Each quarter has its own individuality and strong ties to its religious roots, which is easy to spot when navigating the neighborhoods.
-Yet what I was most (pleasantly) surprised about, was seeing the diverse groups of people living together in relative harmony.
+Each quarter has its own individuality and strong ties to its religious roots; something evident when navigating the neighborhoods.
+Yet, what I was most (pleasantly) surprised about, was seeing diverse groups of people living together in relative harmony.